The Ultimate Beginners Guide To Gardening

 - Have decided on what plants you’d like to grow

 If you checked all of these off your list, then you’re ready to get started!
-There are different reasons that may have led you to start gardening and even read these beginners guide to gardening, so it’s important to be aware of these reasons since they likely impacted your choices and final garden design.
+There are different reasons that may have led you to start gardening and even read these gardening for beginners guides, so it’s important to be aware of these reasons since they likely impacted your choices and final garden design.
 One of the most important things to remember when planting for beginners is that a garden planted for diversity and beauty will typically contain plants that exist all year long, which will provide beneficial opportunities for companion planting.
 Whereas, a vegetable garden that has planted herbs, flowers, shrubs, and trees doubles as both sustainable and yield producing.
 With that in mind, here are top tips for planting for beginners:

 - As you start planting, use the fruits & vegetables you are most interested in growing as a garden base